 The Facebook advertising platform has widely been touted as a place for marketers to see high returns on ad dollars.
 Its targeting and testing abilities allow for highly personalized ads in line with consumer’s interests and expectations and can even allow for dynamically served product ads based on user behavior.
 For ecommerce companies to truly see the value of the Facebook advertising platform however, the Facebook pixel and events need to be properly implemented.
 For companies already on popular ecommerce platforms such as Shopify, NetSuite or WooCommerce, the implementation should be even more straightforward.
-This post dives into the pixel’s benefits, use cases, common issues and also provides high-level instructions for setting up your own pixel.
+This post dives into the pixel’s benefits, use cases, common issues and also provides high-level instructions for how to set up a Facebook pixel.

 Dan is a marketing manager at a mid-sized clothing retailer.
 Working in his office on a Thursday afternoon, he hears a knock on the door followed by his boss, the CMO, popping his head in.